dlp140/dlp140/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am a software engineer currently attending General Assembly's Software Engineering Immersive Remote program.
+Prior to entering the field of software engineering, I spent +10 years as a leader at Target motivating teams, managing execution, and driving for results through strategy, innovation, and connection.

 # Skills
 - HTML